LeavaTail/exfat-rawtools/tests/README.md

 | 19      | FILE6.TXT [2]     |            | 8192              | FAT is not 0xFFFFFFFF               |
 | 20      | FILE7.TXT [2]     |            | 4                 | Not used in actual                  |

+## Test_Items

+- Check if these can be built.
+- Check checkexfat